Tsubashi/botc_tokens/README.md

 ```bash
 pip install .
 ```

+We use [Wand](https://docs.wand-py.org/en/0.6.13/) to handle image manipulation, which requires the [ImageMagick](https://imagemagick.org/index.php) library to be installed on your system.
+Check the [wand install guide](https://docs.wand-py.org/en/0.6.13/guide/install.html) for details on how to get that set up.

 ## Usage
 The main script is run through its entrypoint `botc_tokens`.
 You can use the `--help` flag to see the available